PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Technician/README.md

 ### Examples
 ```
-The Technician chooses the Panner and the Gargoyle, they learn the Panner because it is good.
+The Geologist chooses the Panner and the Gargoyle, they learn the Panner because it is good.
 ```
 ```
-The Technician chooses the Skinwalker who chose Gargoyle and good that night and the Lapidary.
+The Geologist chooses the Skinwalker who chose Gargoyle and good that night and the Lapidary.
-They learn the Skinwalker because they are registering as good.
+The Geologist learns the Skinwalker because they are registering as good.
 ```
 ```
-The Technician chooses the Aurora and the Vessel.
+The Geologist chooses the Aurora and the Vessel.
 They learn the Aurora because both are evil.
 ```